 Preston Ford couldn’t stop sweating.
 A trickle ran down the back of his neck, and he quickly swiped it with his hand.
 His glass of ice water was sweating too, and he picked it up and took a long drink, hoping to get rid of the lump forming in his throat.
-Thank goodness Nicole wasn’t back from the ladies room yet.
+Thank goodness Nicole wasn’t back from the ladies’ room yet.
 Was this what a panic attack felt like?
-This was supposed to be a magical night, and yet the ring box hidden in his jacket suddenly felt like a ticking time bomb.
+This was supposed to be a magical night, and yet the ring box hidden in his pocket suddenly felt like a ticking time bomb.

 Idiot.
 Weak, foolish idiot.

+He could pretend he was, but even choking down a salad seemed like an impossible feat.
 He shook his head.
 “I don’t feel good.
 Do you mind if we call it a night?
 I’m sorry.”

+She touched his arm.
 “Well, go home and get some sleep.”

-She leaned in to kiss him and he pulled back, realizing his breath probably wasn’t something he wanted to share.
-“I don’t want to get you sick.”He kissed her forehead lightly and got out to walk her to her door, eager for the night to end.
+He looked over and nodded.
+“I’ll be fine.
+And I’m sorry about leaving the restaurant.”He kissed her lightly and got out, relieved to have the night over with.
 He had some thinking to do, and he hoped the next time he saw Nicole, he’d know what was holding him back.